 One of Malaysia’s highlights is its spectacular cultural history.
 Due to a variety of influences coming from ancient India and China, there are hundreds of incredible ruins from different eras dotted around the country just waiting to be explored.

 Another famous feature of Malaysia is its varied and delicious cuisine.
 Traditional Malaysian food is an authentic blend of spices and textures, favoured by travellers and backpackers alike.
 The food here is sure to tantalise your taste buds!

 If you want to try some authentic and traditional Malaysian cuisine then heading to the capital city of Kuala Lampur is a must.
-Here you can get to know the heart of the bustling Malay culture whilst sampling some culinary delights that will open your mind.

 As it has a sub tropical climate, Malaysia enjoys hot weather all year round.
 However, it is worth noting that, again due to the climate, the weather in Malaysia is prone to warm showers from time to time.

 For the best chance at avoiding a tropical downpour, the best time to visit West Malaysia is during its dryer season, which runs from December through to April.
 If you would like to visit East Malaysia then they enjoy their dryer season from April to October.
 However, it is worth keeping in mind that Malaysia as a whole does experience some rain throughout the year, so dry weather cannot be guaranteed.

 … you want to experience some authentic and vibrant Eastern culture, whilst having the option to kick back and relax on the golden sands.